 Another appealing aspect of maple is in the range of effects that can be achieved with it.
-Staining can produce a wide range of appealing shades as well as traditional and non traditional sunburst finishes.
+Because of Maple's natural canvas-like tint, staining can produce a wide range of appealing shades as well as traditional and non traditional sunburst finishes.
 For those who prefer not to mess with mother nature, you can’t beat the pure beauty of natural figured maple.
 It really is a very versatile wood.

 Though I still use and respect Rosewood as a superb tonewood for guitars, I’m very glad to see the acceptance of these alternatives to the guitar maker's arsenal.
 Variety can only make this fascinating world even better!